edison0xyz/descrow/README.md

 This repository consists of the following codebase:
 * `tlsserver` : TLS Server to be executed by the Authority
+* `tlsclient` : TLSCLient to be used in the data registration
+* `core`: core services for initiating wallet creation using `secp256k1`

 ### Installation instructions